-Beginning in FY2021, the report includes two reporting forms for each court: one for Indigent Defense in Criminal and Juvenile Delinquency Cases and another form for Parent and Child Representation in CPS cases.
+The report includes two reporting forms for each court: one for Indigent Defense in Criminal and Juvenile Delinquency Cases and another form for Parent and Child Representation in CPS cases.
 It is very important to ensure that reports properly distinguish between these two types of cases and that expenditures and case/appointment counts are only reported on the appropriate report section.
 No other types of cases or expenses should be included on the IDER.